GLOMACS welcomes you to the International General Certificate in Occupational Health and Safety. As NEBOSH states “the best just got better”.

 This certificate is an internationally recognised qualification and provides an excellent basic grounding in the essentials of health and safety.

 You will learn about effective policies, organising your business, investigating loss, risk assessment and risk management.
-It’s a practical program, which illustrates common sense approaches to managing this vital function within a business.
+It’s a practical training course, which illustrates common sense approaches to managing this vital function within a business.
 Find out how to deal with machinery safety, hazardous chemicals, noise, electricity, fire and radiation, and put effective safety management at your fingertips.

-This GLOMACS training program is based on the new syllabus (published in 2019) for the NEBOSH International General Certificate in Occupational Health and Safety.
 The National Examination Board in Occupational Safety and Health (NEBOSH) is the leading UK examination authority in this field.

 Holders of the NEBOSH International General Certificate can apply for the following memberships:

 - Associate Membership (AIOSH) of the Institution of Occupational Safety and Health (IOSH)

 - Associate Membership (AIIRSM)of the International Institute of Risk and Safety Management (IIRSM)